bheisler/blog-hugo-source/content/post/benchmarking-in-the-cloud.md

 All of the data and analysis scripts can be found [on GitHub](https://github.com/bheisler/travis-benchmark-data)

+Thank you to Daniel Hogan, for reading over this post and giving me a great deal of useful feedback.
+I'd also like to thank Andrew Gallant (@burntsushi) and co. for creating both the regex crate and cargo-benchcmp.

 ## Addendum: Why libtest and not Criterion.rs

 I opted to use Rust's standard benchmarking tool rather than Criterion.rs because